Some Frequently Asked Questions about the Fiver Challenge

 During the registration process you will be asked if you wish to self-fund or submit a request for funds:

-- Requesting funds - Young Enterprise has a limited amount of funding available for Fiver, so schools can request to receive the fivers required for their pupils to take part in the Challenge.
+- Requesting funds - Young Enterprise has a small amount of funding available, so schools can request to receive the fivers required for their pupils to take part in the Challenge.
 The person registering the school for the Challenge will need to download and complete a Fiver Payment Request Form, and then upload the completed form online.
 The request will then be assessed and the applicant will be notified as to whether the school will or will not receive funding from Young Enterprise.

 How much funding can be applied for?

 A minimum of £50 to a maximum of £250 funding is available per school.